European Art

 Winter As a Theme

 In reality, not much work was done outside in winter.
 Instead, the village people would engage in all kinds of handcrafts including wood cuttings, making baskets, and painting.
 Thus, the most common winter scenes are of village landscapes.
-In addition we see depictions of tending pigs, cows, chickens, driving wood, playing in the snow, etc.
+In addition, we see depictions of tending pigs, cows, and chickens, driving wood, playing in the snow, etc.

 Ivan Večenaj, The carpenter's father comes from the vineyard,

 Winter was the time when artists had more leisure.
-In particular it was a time when they would use their imagination and experiment.
-As a result some winter scenes became truly magical.
+In particular, it was a time when they would use their imagination and experiment.
+As a result, some winter scenes became truly magical.
 One example is shown below.
 Here, we see brightly colored skies as well as charming little houses covered with a thick layer of soft snow.

 Ivan Lacković Croata, Winter glimpse of the Village, 1967,